Temporary leader of troubled SC's public safety agency nominated to take over as director

 McMaster needs the Senate's blessing to remove the word "acting" in front of Robert Woods IV's title to officially be the director of the Department of Public Safety, a job that entails managing more than 1,200 employees statewide including the Highway Patrol.

-Woods, a 54-year-old Citadel graduate who worked for the Charleston Police Department, said his primary goal since Feb.
+Woods, a 54-year-old Citadel graduate, said his primary goal since Feb.
 1 has been to stabilize and energize the department, which has been in turmoil for more than a decade and beset with sinking morale and high employee turnover.

 "I’ve learned this lesson: It is not 'I' who serves best.
 It is 'we' who serves best," said Woods, who spent two years with the Charleston Police Department before joining the state Highway Patrol.